 6. Find Balance and Create Boundaries

 Changing your relationship with alcohol means different things to different people.
 For some, it may be addressing and healing from past trauma.
+(In fact, PTSD and alcohol dependence can often co-occur.)
 For others, it may be building self-confidence and identifying new ways to socialize while living without alcohol.
 Focusing on what makes you feel whole is an important part of the recovery journey.

 Another key component of feeling whole and in-balance is setting boundaries.
 It’s important to remember that your sobriety is a priority, and that you can create boundaries that put your health and wellness first.
 Here’s a helpful checklist of ways to set healthy boundaries: